pragma-/pbot/doc/VirtualMachine.md

 These steps need to be done only once during the first-time set-up.

 ### Prerequisites
+For full hardware-supported virtualization at near native system speeds, we need to ensure your system has enabled CPU Virtualization Technology and that KVM is set up and loaded.

 #### CPU Virtualization Technology
 Ensure CPU Virtualization Technology is enabled in your motherboard BIOS.